Zhumanio08/Zhumanio08/README.md

 # Hi, I'm Zhuman 👋

-Frontend Developer from Kazakhstan 🇰🇿
+Software engineer from Kazakhstan 🇰🇿

-I build modern web applications and continuously expand my knowledge in software engineering, cybersecurity, and AI.
+Cybersecurity student and 2026 high school graduate from Kazakhstan.
+Alongside my studies, I build modern websites and continuously develop my skills in software engineering, web technologies, and security.

 ## What I'm Focused On